crate/crate-sample-apps/php/documentation.md

-# Crate PDO Client Library Documentation
+# Crate.IO PDO Sample App Explanation
 ## Installation
 The PHP PDO client library for Crate.IO is available on [Packagist](https://packagist.org/packages/crate/crate-pdo) and can be installed by using [Composer](https://getcomposer.org/) or manually by adding a dependency to _composer.json_.